What can cause a baby to cry before peeing? Most often, this is related to pain, with some underlying explanation.

 UTIs occur when bacteria enter the urinary tract via the urethra and grow in the bladder.
 It is common for babies to have UTIs.
 Babies with anatomical abnormalities in their urinary tracts are more at risk of having UTIs frequently.

-It is difficult to diagnose urinary tract infection in infants, especially when there are a lot of reasons why a baby may cry at this age.
+It can be challenging to diagnose urinary tract infections in infants, especially when there are many reasons why a baby may cry at this age.

 - Fever